-The RHA is developing a 5-Year Plan, to be our community’s path forward for dramatically reducing unsheltered homelessness.
+Our community’s 5-Year Plan is the path forward for dramatically reducing unsheltered homelessness.
 It is a roadmap for our team, and for service providers, advocates, policymakers, and our community as a whole.
+Learn more.

 Data from HMIS shows that 5,600 people moved from homelessness to permanently housed during 2022, an increase over the last two years.
 That number will keep going up as we house more people in 2023.